-The Boeing B-737-8AS is a transport aircraft with a wingspan of 34.3 m, a length of 39.5 m and a total height of 12.57 m.
+The BOEING B-737-8AS is a transport aircraft with a wingspan of 34.3 m, a length of 39.5 m and a total height of 12.57 m.
 It is fitted with two CFM CFM56-7B26E engines.
-Its unladen weight is 66,990 kg and its maximum take-off weight is 79,015 kg.
+Its unladen weight is 66.990 kg and its maximum take-off weight is 79,015 kg.

-The model involved in the accident bore the registration number EI-DHH and was manufactured with the serial number 33817.
-It had a valid airworthiness certificate, issued by the Irish Aviation Authority (IAA) on 21 May 2008.
+The model involved in the accident bore the registration EI-ENK and was manufactured with the serial number 40303.
+It had a valid airworthiness certificate (number 2703), issued by the Irish Aviation Authority (IAA) on 20 January 2011.

-According to the information provided by Boeing, the retractable stairs built into the front of the aircraft are an option that was only included on the 737 NG and 737 MAX models.
-RYANAIR was the first airline to incorporate these models into its fleet.
+According to the information provided by BOEING, the retractable stairs built into the front of the aircraft are an option that was only included on the 737 NG and 737 MAX models.
+Ryanair was the first airline to incorporate these models into its fleet.